 Active participation in the forums is required.
-It is expected that you will do the readings, watch the lecture video(s), and look over other supplemental materials before participating in the forum discussions.
+It is expected that you will do the readings, watch the video(s), and look over other supplemental materials before participating in the forum discussions.
 Please read all assigned books and articles carefully so that your postings are well-supported.
 Contributions to class discussion should be thoughtful, yet concise.
 Obviously, spirited exchange is welcome as we discuss these historical events, but it is important to keep out current bias and other opinions.
-You will be expected to post at least three times each week and not all within one hour (or thereabouts).
+You will be expected to post at least three times in each topic and not all within one hour (or thereabouts).
 Steady participation will be recognized.
 That is, do not post 3 times late on the final evening - try to check in to the discussion several times each week.
-If you cannot post due to illness, travel, or other issues, please email me.
+If you cannot post due to illness, travels, or other issues, please email me ahead of time.

 Each week there will be a few questions/prompts from what we cover that week.
 Of the three mandatory posts each week, one post should be your own response to one of the proposed questions/prompts from the instructor.
-This post should be up by Thursday evening.
+This post should be up by Tuesday evening for the first topic and Thursday evening for the second topic.
 The other two mandatory posts are to be your comments/questions/response to other classmates' posts.
 Additionally, remember to acknowledge other classmates' responses to your post.

-Rubric for Assessment of Discussion Posts (up to 5 pts. per session, 50 pts. total): Ten random weeks will be chosen for grading.
+Rubric for Assessment of Discussion Posts (up to 5 pts. per session, 50 pts. total): Ten random sessions will be chosen for grading.

-Ten random weeks win be chosen for grading.
-Distinguished - 5pts Proficient - 4pts Basic - 3-2pts Always well prepared for Prepared for discussion most Prepared for discussion discussion.
+- the state of the Distinguished - 5pts Proficient - 4pts Basic - 3-2pts Always well prepared for Prepared for discussion most Prepared for discussion discussion.
 Evident that of the time.
 Evident that sometimes.
 It was not individual has completed individual completed most of evident that student reading the entire the reading prior to completed reading prior to assignment prior to discussion session. discussion period.
 Comments discussion session.
 Engages Comments are mostly well show little thought. classmates in dialog that supported and show above adds significant dimension to average thought.
 Supports discussion. and engages classmates.
 Exhibits positive, supportive More often than not exhibits Sometimes exhibits a attitude toward topic, class a positive attitude toward positive attitude toward members, and discussion topic, class members, and topic, class members, and process. discussion process. discussion process.
 Consistently contributes to More often than not Sometimes contributes to discussions in messages of contributes to discussions. discussions.
 Late constructive length-not too Most posts are made late in contributions to the brief, not too wordy.
 Posts the week. discussion (weekend only). steadily throughout the week, not on the weekend only.